Luke-Pretzie/SparkTutorial/README.md

 cd spark-2.0.2-bin-hadoop2.7            // Change directory to Spark folder cd bin                                  // Change directory to bin folder
 ```
 At any point in time when navigating these directories in Bash (Not Scala), type "ls" to list what files are in the directory you are currently looking at.
 Typing ls in the bin directory shows a list of the files in there.
-Make note of the "beeline" and "spark-shell" files
+Make note of the "beeline" and "spark-shell" files:
 ```
-./spark-shell                           // Run the Spark shell file, opening the Spark shell (Should result in a popup) println("Spark shell is running")       // Prints text within quotation marks to screen
+ls                                      // List all files and directories in the current directory ./spark-shell                           // Run the Spark shell file, opening the Spark shell (Should result in a popup) println("Spark shell is running")       // Prints text within quotation marks to screen
 ```